 AWS EC2 Setup

 Deploy OpenClaw on Amazon AWS EC2.
-Cloud hosting, Docker containerization, SSH hardening, and Discord integration.
+Cloud hosting, SSH hardening, and Discord integration.
 Perfect for 24/7 uptime without your laptop running.

 90 min Beginner Free tier Updated February 2026